nasirannn/makernb/README.md

 **Made with ❤️ for R&B music lovers**

-*Creating authentic R&B music, one AI-generated track at a time with MakeRNB.*
+*MakerNB - Creating authentic R&B music with AI*